Table of Contents

 Core challenges

-When dealing with mega-spaces spanning millions of square meters, attempting to create a single giant map faces multiple technical obstacles:
+When processing mega spaces spanning millions of square meters, attempting to create a single giant map faces multiple technical obstacles:

-1. Acquisition difficulties: Prolonged single acquisition causes device overheating and excessive data volume (hundreds of GB), making upload and processing extremely challenging.
+1. Acquisition difficulties: Prolonged single acquisition causes device overheating and massive data volumes (hundreds of GB), making upload and processing extremely difficult.

-2. Cumulative error: Mapping errors accumulate with acquisition distance.
-On paths spanning several kilometers, even a 1% error can result in dozens of meters of deviation, which is difficult to correct.
+2. Cumulative error: Mapping errors accumulate with collection distance.
+Over several kilometers, even a 1% error can result in tens of meters of deviation, which is hard to correct.

-The standard solution for mega-space challenges is divide and conquer.
-Logically divide the entire large scene into multiple physically overlapping sub-regions, acquire each sub-region separately, and finally fuse and optimize all sub-regions.
+The standard solution for mega spaces is partitioning.
+Divide the entire large scene logically into multiple physically overlapping sub-areas, acquire each sub-area separately, then fuse and optimize all sub-areas.
 This enables seamless roaming through dynamic loading during runtime.

 Data acquisition

-• Division principle: Divide the large scene by area, scenery, or functional zones, with each area ideally around 100,000 square meters.
+• Partitioning principle: Divide large scenes by area, scenery, or functional zones, with each sub-area ideally around 100,000 square meters.

-• Overlap requirement: Adjacent sub-regions require at least 200 meters of completely overlapping paths.
+• Overlap requirement: Adjacent sub-areas require at least 200 meters of completely overlapping paths.
 Larger overlap areas yield better fused maps.
-Ensure sufficient overlap zones for fusion optimization between adjacent sub-maps.
+Ensure sufficient overlap for optimizing adjacent submaps.

 Creating mapping tasks